phucvin/mjs/test/README.md

 See also:
-- https://github.com/cesanta/elk smaller, but no VM, just interepting AST
+- https://github.com/cesanta/elk smaller, no VM, just interepting AST, but seems a bit faster than mJS